getsentry/sentry-docs/src/collections/_documentation/learn/quickstart.md

 2. [Install your SDK](#pick-a-client-integration)
 2. [Configure it](#configure-the-sdk)

-## Install a SDK {#pick-a-client-integration}
+## Install an SDK {#pick-a-client-integration}

-Sentry captures data by using a SDK within your application’s runtime.
+Sentry captures data by using an SDK within your application’s runtime.
 These are platform specific and allow Sentry to have a deep understanding of both how your application works.
 In case your environment is very specific, you can also roll your own SDK using our document [_SDK API_]({%- link _documentation/clientdev/index.md -%}).

 {% include components/platform_content.html content_dir='getting-started-install' %}